Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 2. Hare Feet

-As the name implies, these paw are similar in shape to the feet of hare, so they are characterized by long third digital bones that require more energy to move compared to cat feet.
+As the name implies, these paws are similar in shape to the feet of a hare, so they are characterized by long third digital bones that require more energy to move compared to cat feet.
 However, they do offer the advantage of moving faster.
 Therefore, many dogs with hare-like feet were selectively bred to run with high bursts of speed for short periods of time.

-Breeds That Are Required to Have Hare Feet by Breed Standard
+Breeds Required to Have Hare Feet by Breed Standard

 This is the fastest dog breed and it is required to have feet like hare that are knuckled-up with strong claws.